fractalmandala/brhatNew/src/routes/dhiti/synrecone.md

 No matter which angle we approach from, the Indian civilization makes it abundantly clear that at its center lies Mind, or Consciousness, or Intent– √man (considering, knowing, thinking).

-This is not a solipsistic paradigm, but one of extreme responsibility, engagement and empowerment<sup>3</sup>.
+This is not a solipsistic paradigm, but one of extreme responsibility, engagement and empowerment.
 It also affirms that, as much as dharma is predicated upon community and tradition, it has exalted space for the individual.
 We give accord to this in L2 by affixing subjective meaning to the natural and lived orders, ie, mapping meaning along subjective aspects that differ person to person.
 Indeed, what is considered a technological ghṛta of humanity often leads to severe anṛta conditions for the individual.
 Our matrix must be able to capture these kinds of dissonances, because dissonance is antithetical to the civilizational imperative of being in consonance with ṛta- it is anṛta by definition.

 We design this layer along the pattern set in the previous one.
 Every category in reality- the ontical- has a certain form in the experience of being- the ontological.
 Ever since Martin Heidegger used these notions, the Western mind has been trying to come to terms with them.
 But the Indian mind has grappled with the fact of consciousness long ago and to profound detail.
 The anecdote abounds that late in his life, when Heidegger encountered Zen Buddhism, he remarked- “this is what I’ve been trying to say all my life.”